SYSC-4907-Group-51/backend/user/README.md

 Unauthorized                    | 401 UNAUTHORIZED | `{"detail": "Given token not valid for any token type", ...}` Invalid username/passowrd/email | 400 BAD REQUEST  | `{<reasons>}`

 ## /delete
+This API allows patients to delete their account.
 ### Method
 `DELETE`